bioengtaltech/Ecoli-GEM_simulations/model/README.md

 ## FROG report

 A FROG report generated using https://runfrog.de/ on the SBML model file is available in the `FROG` folder.
 This folder contains `tsv` files detailing the results of the FROG analysis as well as a `json` file describing the metadata.
+The `frog.tsv` is skipped (as in, not versioned) because its content is already duplicated in the other files.